 The chores package provides a number of tools for working on system prompts.
 System prompts are what instruct helpers on how to behave and provide information to live in the models' "short-term memory."

-Load the prompts you create with these functions using directory_load() (which is automatically called when the package loads).
+The prompts you create with these functions will be automatically loaded when you next trigger the helper addin.

 Arguments